-Conservation Ontario is a nonprofit organization that represents the network of 36 Conservation Authorities, natural resource management agencies that are organized and operate on the basis of local watersheds across Ontario.
-Approximately 95 per cent of Ontario residents live in watersheds managed by Conservation Authorities.
+Conservation Ontario is a nonprofit organization that represents the network of 36 conservation authorities, natural resource management agencies that are organized and operate on the basis of local watersheds across Ontario.
+Approximately 95 per cent of Ontario residents live in watersheds managed by conservation authorities.

-CONSERVATION AUTHORITIES:
+CONSERVATION AUTHORITIES

-- Protect Ontarians and their property from flooding and erosion hazards - Restore and protect water and land resources and habitats (largest landowner next to the Province) - Provide recreational and educational opportunities to local residents, encouraging them to be active and connect with nature - Deliver programs and services totaling approximately \$350 million annually through 1,900 full time staff and 2,089 seasonal and contract staff - Provide local technical expertise to all levels of government - Partner closely with municipal, provincial and federal governments, as well as landowners and many other groups and agencies, to deliver community-based programs that ensure healthy watersheds and provide opportunities for Ontarians to connect with nature. - Most Conservation Authorities are funded primarily through municipal support and self-generated funding with some support from the Province for provincially mandated programs such as natural hazards and drinking water source protection.
-In 2017, Conservation Authorities received a total of \$375 million in revenues.
-The breakdown: Municipalities (53%), self-generated (35%), Province (8%) and Federal government (4%)
+- Protect Ontarians and their property from flooding and erosion hazards - Restore and protect water and land resources and habitats - Provide recreational and educational opportunities to local residents, encouraging them to be active and connect with nature - Deliver programs and services totaling approximately \$418 million annually through 1,996 full and part time staff and 1,252 seasonal and contract staff - Provide local technical expertise to all levels of government - Partner closely with municipal, provincial and federal governments, as well as landowners and many other groups and agencies, to deliver community-based programs that ensure healthy watersheds and provide opportunities for Ontarians to connect with nature. - Most conservation authorities are funded primarily through municipal support and selfgenerated funding with some support from the Province for provincially mandated programs such as natural hazards and drinking water source protection.
+Municipal revenues typically make up more than half of the total with another third from self-generated revenues.
+Provincial and federal revenues make up around four percent each of a conservation authority budget.
+Smaller conservation authorities rely more on provincial revenues with fewer opportunities for self-generated revenue.

-Conservation Authorities Rely on Science-based Integrated Watershed Management
+Conservation Authorities Use a Science-based Integrated Watershed Management Approach

 An integrated watershed management approach manages human activities and natural resources, together, on a watershed basis taking into consideration environmental, economic and human needs and interests.
+Typical conservation authority programs include: